Ravieroy/knowledge-vault/docs/Misc/Forking this vault.md

 	We will make the changes locally and then push the changes to GitHub, but remember that, you can do everything from the website as well.

 1. **Enter into your newly forked repository, where you should see the similar folder structure as in this repository now.**
 	1. `docs :` This will contain the folders which contains your notes in Markdown format, which will then appear on your website.
-For example, I have two folders which `Academics` and `LinuxStuffs` which has notes that you see on the website. ==Put your own notes after removing thing related to my website==
+For example, I have two folders which `Academics` and `LinuxStuffs` which has notes that you see on the website. ==Put your own notes after removing things related to my website==
 	2. `index.md :` This is stored in `docs` folder, and it is your homepage.
 Edit it according to your choice.
 	3. `javascripts :` ==Do not delete this folder== as it contains the code required for LaTeX support on the website
 	4. `Misc :` This folder can be deleted as it is catering to my workflow.